-Now try to Test the connection.
-If everyting is fine then press Ok and you have done.
-If some error appears make sure the JDBC driver is correcly deployed in Pentaho's folders and the connection parameters are correct.
+Finally Test the connection and If everyting is fine then press Ok.
+In case of error make sure the JDBC driver is correcly deployed in Pentaho folders and the connection parameters are correct.

 Using the new connection

 Pentaho publish a data base connection as a JNDI datasource, so you can use its name in any Pentaho compatible external tool, like Pentaho Schema Workbench or Pentaho Report Designer.
-While using a JNDI datasource make sure the JDBC driver is deployed on the lib folder of each tool you are using and the JNDI parameters are defined in simple-jndi/default.properties.
-This file can be found on each tool folder or in /.pentaho of your home folder, for example:
+While using a JNDI datasource make sure the JDBC driver is deployed on the lib folder of each tool you are using and the tool is properly configure to use the JNDI connection.
+For example:

-- In Pentaho Report Designer JNDI connections must be defined in configuration-template/simple-jndi/default.properties.
+- In Pentaho Report Designer JNDI update configuration-template/simple-jndi/default.properties.

-- In Pentaho Schema Workbench JNDI connections must be defined in /.pentaho/simple-jndi/default.properties file in your unser home, for example in Windows C:\Documents and Settings\<windows user>\.pentaho\simple-jndi\default.properties
+- In Pentaho Schema Workbench JNDI update /.pentaho/simple-jndi/default.properties file in your unser home (in Windows C:\Documents and Settings\<windows user>\.pentaho\simple-jndi\default.properties)

-default.properties is simply a support file while you define a JNDI connection name and its parameters for design time, but the real connection used in production is the one defined in Pentaho Business Intelligence web platform.
+default.properties is simply a support file used to define the JNDI connection name and its parameters during time, however the real connection used in production is the one created in Pentaho Business Intelligence web platform.